att/ast/README.md

 ## Test Coverage

-Latest test coverage report can be viewed [here](http://situ.im/ast/coveragereport/).
+A code coverage report can be viewed [here](http://situ.im/ast/coveragereport/) for GCC on Linux, and [here](https://www.skepticism.us/ast/coveragereport/) for LLVM/clang on macOS.

 ## Working with the full AST source